Become an SSU Music Major

 - Music Education students shall write a one-paragraph statement on why they wish to teach.

-- Music Theatre students are encouraged to submit a DVD of themselves performing (singing and acting) in a musical.
+- Music Theatre students are encouraged to bring a DVD of themselves performing (singing and acting) in a musical.

 - Composition students in addition to auditioning on their major instrument/voice submit two notated scores and recordings of their original work.